superkisa/obsidian/Computer Vision/P5. Convolutions in PyTorch/Convolutions in PyTorch.md

 1. **Model parameters** $\longrightarrow$ How many params will model have if we'll use this conv layer, and what if we'll use 3 conv layers of one type, 10 of second type and 20 of third one?
 We can theoretically compute and analyze this things without any additional tools
+	The number of parameters in a convolutional layer depends on the size of the filters, the stride, and the number of input channels.
+If we have a filter size of F x F, a stride of S, and an input with C channels, then the number of parameters in a single convolutional layer is (F x F x C) + C (for bias term).
+For instance, if we have three types of layers with 10 filters of size 3x3 each, we would have (3x3xC) + C * 10 = 3x3xC + 10C parameters.
+For the second type of layer, if we have 10 filters of size 5x5 each, we would have (5x5xC) + C * 10 = 5x5xC + 10C parameters.
+For the third type of layer, if we have 20 filters of size 7x7 each, we would have (7x7xC) + C * 20 = 7x7xC + 20C parameters [1](https://distill.pub/2019/computing-receptive-fields).

 2. **$\Delta H, \Delta W, \Delta C$** $\longrightarrow$ What will happen to the image after going through this conv layer?
 Especially important when you want to stack **a lot** of them one after another or create atypical architecture
+	**ΔH, ΔW, ΔC**: After passing through a convolutional layer, the height and width of the feature maps will be reduced depending on the stride and padding.
+If we use a stride of 1 and no padding, the height and width will remain the same.
+If we use a stride of 2 and no padding, the height and width will be halved.
+The depth of the feature maps will be equal to the number of filters applied.
+For instance, if we have 10 filters, the depth of the output will be 10 [1](https://distill.pub/2019/computing-receptive-fields).

-3. **Receptive field** $\longrightarrow$ How to interpret model results and find what went wrong, or how exactly model solved the case?
+4. **Receptive field** $\longrightarrow$ How to interpret model results and find what went wrong, or how exactly model solved the case?
 How big of a patterns model can phisically capture?

-4. **It's not just magic!** $\longrightarrow$ **It's cooler, it's mathematical magic!!!** And you can calculate and compute it in any way you want
+5. **It's not just magic!** $\longrightarrow$ **It's cooler, it's mathematical magic!!!** And you can calculate and compute it in any way you want